How an Open Model Zoo Can Boost Your Edge AI System Development

 What is a Model Zoo?

-The Model Zoo is a repository which includes pre-trained, pre-compiled models and a full building and evaluation environment.
+The Model Zoo is a repository which includes a wide range of pre-trained, pre-compiled deep learning NN models and tasks available in TensorFlow and ONNX formats.
 Its aim is to provide developers with quick functionality to hit the ground running by providing a binary HEF file per each pre-trained model and supporting with the Hailo toolchain and Application suite.

-- Pre-trained models – a large selection, demonstrating both the versatility and high AI performance of the Hailo-8
+- Pre-trained models – a large selection, demonstrating both the versatility and high AI performance of the Hailo-AI processors

 - Pre-configured build flows – validated and optimized flows to take each network from an ONNX/TensorFlow model to a deployable binary, incorporating models evaluation and performance analysis.

-To allow a “fine print-free” evaluation we focused on populating our zoo with popular models taken from open-source repositories without modification and trained on publicly available datasets.
+To allow simple evaluation we included in our Model Zoo popular models taken from open-source repositories without modification and trained on publicly available datasets.
 A link to the model source was also added in case users would like to adjust the model, for instance by training it on their own custom dataset.

 How It Works

 The Model Zoo employs the Hailo Dataflow Compiler for a full flow from a pre-trained model (ckpt/ONNX) to a final Hailo Executable Format (HEF) that can be executed on the Hailo-8.
 To that end, the Hailo Model Zoo provides users with the following functions: